 - Increasing forest stock volume (to 16.5 billion m3)

-As required by the Forest Law, timber harvesting requires a valid Forest Authority Certificate or Tenure Certificate stating who has the authority over the forest (in case it is not the Chinese State).
-One of the key documents for harvesting is the Timber Harvesting Licence (“Wood Harvesting Admission Certificate”).
-For conversion into deforested land (usually for construction) the companies should also have an official approval document permitting conversion of land use, issued by the relevant Forestry Administration.
+As required by the Forest Law, timber harvesting requires a valid Forest Authority Certificate or Forest Tenure Certificate, stating who has the authority over the forest.
+One of the key documents for harvesting is the valid Forest Harvesting Permit (“Wood Harvesting Admission Certificate”) which complies to the State Council approved Annual Allowable Logging Quota.
+For companies renting forest land for forest management a Forest Land Contract is required to obtain in addition to the certificate mentioned above.
+To clear the land from trees (usually for construction) the company should have an official approval document permitting conversion of land use, issued by the relevant Forestry Administration.

-Companies are liable to pay taxes to national or local government (or both) to authorize their management and harvesting.
+Companies are liable to pay taxes and fees to national or local government (or both) to authorize their management and harvesting, including afforestation funds.
 The company should pay value added tax where appropriate.

-Transport of timber is also subject to regulation.
-Timber carriers / hauliers must have a valid timber transportation certificate giving details of what is being transported, its origin and destination.
-Each timber transport must be accompanied by a Plant Quarantine Certificate.
-The timber processing company must hold a business registration certificate indicating that it is legally registered in accordance with the laws.
-The timber processing company (located in the forest area) must also be able to show a valid Timber Processing Certificate.
+Transport of timber is also subject to regulations.
+For logs and sawn wood, timber carriers / haulers must have a valid timber transportation certificate giving details of what is being transported, its origin and destination.
+Each timber transport must be accompanied by a Phytosanitary Certificate.
+The timber processing company must hold a business registration certificate indicating that it is legally registered in accordance with the law.

-For export of timber, validity of the documents and certificates needs to be ensured and endorsement required by relevant authorities as appropriate, to include packing list, Invoice, bill of lading, customs declaration form, receipts of appropriate tariffs, sales contract, shipping order, verification form of inward remittance (by Exchange Control Administration) and delivery order.
+For export or import of timber, validity of the documents and certificates needs to be ensured and endorsement by relevant authorities, including a Packing list, Invoice, Bill of lading, Customs declaration form, Receipts of appropriate tariffs, Sales contract, Shipping order, Verification form of inward remittance (by Exchange Control Administration) and Delivery order.
 Related documents and certificates should be submitted by the import and export company as per pertinent laws and regulations.
 Official receipts should be available for audit.

 The below listed key documents are based on the applicable legislation and are considered to play a key role in demonstrating legal origin.
 The full list of applicable legislation is accessible from the Forestry Legality Alliance website (http://declaration.forestlegality.org/risk-tool/countries/544/laws).
 A list of necessary documents can be found here.
 The following overview gives important documents necessary for forest product exporters from China.